FAIR2-for-research-software/git-with-it/episodes/introduction.md

 undertake the exercises contained in this course.
 This could be the person sitting next to you if this is an in-person course or if the course is online one of the instructors will pair you up at random.

-Once paired up please add details to the [Collaborative Notepad] along with your GitHub usernames.
+Once paired up please add details to the [Collaborative Notepad][collab_notepad] along with your GitHub usernames.

 ::::::::::::::::::::::::::::::::::::: callout